EnriqueMoran/pyBittle/README.md

 pip install .
 ```

-Or install automatically using the following commands:
+Or install automatically using the following command:
 ```
 pip install pyBittle
 ```